rahbarahsan/Semi-Supervised-and-Supervised-Machine-Learning-analysis-on-Diabetes-Patients-Dataset/README.md

 **Part A** Supervised machine learning Algorithm.ipynb file contains the code for Supervised Machine learning tasks.

-It has Two parts such as
+It has Two parts such as Task1 and Task2

 Task1: Class label -  Readmission\
 Task2: Class label -  Age